stonepros/stone/doc/releases/giant.rst

 ---------

-* Due to a change in the Linux kernel version 3.18 and the limits of the FUSE interface, ceph-fuse needs be mounted as root on at least some systems.
+* Due to a change in the Linux kernel version 3.18 and the limits of the FUSE interface, stone-fuse needs be mounted as root on at least some systems.
 See issues #9997, #10277, and #10542 for details.

 Notable Changes